What is the best time of year to sell a house?

 Fall and winter are the worst seasons to sell

-The decline in seller premiums typically begins in September, when the average premium drops to 7.5 percent — slightly more than half that of the peak in May.
-By then, many buyers with school-aged kids have likely found a home, so the sharp decline is no surprise.
+The decline in seller premiums typically begins in September, when the average premium drops to 7.9 percent — significantly less than the peak in May.
+By then, many buyers with school-aged kids have likely found a home, so the sharp drop is no surprise.

-The worst month of the year to sell a house is December, which ties with October at a 5.8 percent seller premium, according to ATTOM.
-Homebuying activity typically comes to a near-standstill in December, when people tend to travel and are busy with holiday events.
+The worst month of the year to sell a house is October, with a 5.2 percent seller premium, according to ATTOM.
+And those premiums stay pretty low in ensuing months.
+Homebuying activity typically comes to a near-standstill in December, when people tend to travel and are busy with holiday celebrations.

 More tips for sellers